This brochure is intended for adults undergoing bronchoscopy and parents of children who will have the procedure.

 - What happens after a bronchoscopy?

-This summary provides patients with information on the prevention of colorectal cancer.
+This summary provides patients with information about prostate cancer treatment.

 This summary addresses the following topics:

 - General information about prostate cancer

 - Treatment options by stage

 - Treatment options for recurrent prostate cancer

 The National Women’s Heath Information Center (NWHIC) provides a gateway to the vast array of Federal and other women’s health information resources.
 This Web site can help users link to, read, and download a wide variety of materials related to women’s health developed by the U.S. Department of Health and Human Services (HHS), other Federal agencies, and private sector organizations.